-Mark Hamill To Receive Hollywood Walk Of Fame Star, ‘Luke’ Claims He ‘Can’t Say This Is A Dream Come True’
+Mark Hamill To Receive Hollywood Walk Of Fame Star, Claims He ‘Can’t Say This Is A Dream Come True’

 — Imaé (@SystemshoK) February 6, 2018

-If you pay close attention to the overall voice acting resume of Mark Hamill in general, you will quickly realize that there is a lot more to him and his talent than just lightsaber battles, awkward friendships and fighter jet victories.
+If you pay close attention to the overall voice acting resume of Mark Hamill in general, you will quickly realize that there is a lot more to him and his talent than just lightsaber battles, awkward friendships, and starfighter victories.

-However, regardless of what else Mark Hamill has done or will ever do in his acting career, he will always be known, appreciated, admired and even applauded for his performances as Luke Skywalker – especially when it comes to the unexpected turn that his iconic character took in the most recent installment.
+However, regardless of what else Mark Hamill has done or will ever do in his acting career, he will always be known, appreciated, admired and even applauded for his performances as Luke Skywalker, especially when it comes to the unexpected turn that his iconic character took in the most recent installment.

 During an interview with ABC, Hamill made it clear that his vision for Luke Skywalker was very different in comparison to the vision of The Last Jedi director Rian Johnson.
 Hamill even admitted that he needed to essentially distance himself from the character, stating that he “had to think of Luke as another character” and not his own character.